haxorof/ansible-role-hashicorp-tools/README.md

 ## Usage

-Example how to install all HashiCorp open source devops tools:
+Example how to write to install and remove HashiCorp open source DevOps tools:

 ```yaml
 ---